kr-colab/disperseNN/README.md

 - example commands
 ]

-Let's analyze a theoretical population of *Internecivus raptus*.
-Let's assume we have independent estimates from previously studies for the size of the species range and the population density: these values are 50x50 km^2, and 4 individuals per square km.
+We will analyze a theoretical population of *Internecivus raptus*.
+Let's assume we have independent estimates from previously studies for the size of the species range and the population density: these values are 50x50 km^2, and 4 individuals per square km, respectively.
 With values for these nuisance parameters in hand we can design custom training simulations for analyzing &#963;.
 Furthermore, our *a prior* expectation for the dispersal rate in this species is somewhere between 0.2 and 1.5 km/generation; we want to explore potential dispersal rates in this range.

+Let's jump into a new working directory and run some simulations:
 ```
-mkdir Temp_wd
+mkdir Temp_wd/TreeSeqs
 cd Temp_wd
+n=100
+for i in {1..100}
+do
+    sigma=$(python -c 'import numpy as np; print(np.random.uniform(0.2,1.5))')
+    echo "slim -d SEED=$i -d sigma=$sigma -d K=4 -d mu=0 -d r=1e-8 -d W=50 -d G=1e8 -d maxgens=1000000 -d OUTNAME=\"'Temp_wd/output'\" SLiM_recipes/map12.slim" >> simlist.txt
+done
 ```
 Note: the carrying capacity in this model, K, corresponds roughly to density.
-However, to be more precise, it would be good to closely document the census size for varying Ks, in order to find the best K to get exactly 4 individuals per square km (on average; because the census size will fluctuate a bit).
+However, to be more precise it would be good to closely document the census size for varying Ks, in order to find the best K to get exactly 4 individuals per square km on average (the census size will fluctuate a bit).

 ### Training